beetbox/confuse/README.rst

 -  Integration with **command-line arguments** via `argparse`_ or `optparse`_
    from the standard library.
 Use argparse's declarative API to allow command-line options to override configured defaults.

+-  Include configuration values from **environment variables**.
+Values undergo automatic type conversion, and nested dicts and lists are supported.

 Installation
 ------------